dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">
 Clients from group "Storyteller"
+<br><br>

-  Client #1/2077, M.B., Scorpio
+Client #1/2077, M.B., Scorpio<br>
 You did it again: you rolled up your sleeves and cleaned the Augean stables.
 Everyone admires you, but you know that your only reward will be the next task you're given.
-  There are not many like you in Night City, but without you the city would have   long turned into shadows and dust.
+There are not many like you in Night City, but without you the city would have long turned into shadows and dust.<br>
-  Avoid: flirty AIs that try to impress you with their knowledge of ancient Greek Your lucky place: the Net
+Avoid: flirty AIs that try to impress you with their knowledge of ancient Greek<br> Your lucky place: the Net
+<br><br>

-  Client #2/2077, D.K., Capricorn
+Client #2/2077, D.K., Capricorn<br>
 You're a born corpo – you plot, you plan, you calculate, and weave webs so tangled you sometimes lose yourself in them.
-If only you were the one calling   the shots, you would already have the city at your feet; unfortunately, you're   caught up in a maze of responsibilities.
+If only you were the one calling the shots, you would already have the city at your feet; unfortunately, you're caught up in a maze of responsibilities.<br>
-  But whatever you're plotting, make sure you see it through to the end.
+But whatever you're plotting, make sure you see it through to the end.<br>
-  Avoid: last-minute changes to plans
+Avoid: last-minute changes to plans<br>
 Your lucky place: Arasaka Tower
+<br><br>

-  Client #3/2077, D.B., Gemini
+Client #3/2077, D.B., Gemini<br>
 You know the city like the back of your hand.
 At night you head out to just listen to the pulse of the streets – the juicy chatter, muffled screams, and drunken shouts – just to soak up the atmosphere.
 You've been everywhere, you've tried everything.
-You're a free spirit, and in Night City that makes you a   unicorn.
+You're a free spirit, and in Night City that makes you a unicorn.<br>
-  Avoid: overworking
+Avoid: overworking<br>
 Your lucky place: newsroom
+<br><br>

-  Client #4/2077, J.S., Taurus
+Client #4/2077, J.S., Taurus<br>
 You've done your time waiting in the shadows of others, but your patience finally paid off.
 The applause and flash photography are all yours.
 The world of media has opened its doors to you: television, radio, braindance, Net ...
-And this is just the beginning.
+And this is just the beginning.<br>
-  Avoid: the waves crashing at your feet
+Avoid: the waves crashing at your feet<br>
 Your lucky place: TV studio
+<br><br>

-  Client #5/2077, M.Z., Aries
+Client #5/2077, M.Z., Aries<br>
 When everyone was down and out, you came storming back in style.
-This city   loves people like you – it's how legends are born.
+This city loves people like you – it's how legends are born.<br>
 Your triumph is bittersweet: you returned, but you've wound up on the street, among the joytoys, con artists, and panhandlers.
-You know you've got biz here   to take care of, but it can get tough when it feels like there's no end to it   in sight.
+You know you've got biz here to take care of, but it can get tough when it feels like there's no end to it in sight.<br>
-  Avoid: sketchy ripperdocs
+Avoid: sketchy ripperdocs<br>
 Your lucky place: Jig-Jig Street
+<br><br>

-  Client #6/2077, T.M., Leo
+Client #6/2077, T.M., Leo<br>
 This city likes to devour players like you, but you know their kind too well to get caught off-guard.
 You're on the ground, you know that in Night City biz only gets done when you put your blood, sweat and tears into it – not just flimsy dreams.
-You eat dreamers for breakfast.
+You eat dreamers for breakfast.<br>
-  Avoid: genetically modified nuts
+Avoid: genetically modified nuts<br>
 Your lucky place: Heywood
+<br><br>

-  Client #7/2077, R.W.O., Aries
+Client #7/2077, R.W.O., Aries<br>
 You've been in demand.
 You barely finish one task before someone's lined up to give you another.
-It often seems that you're on your own, but always remember   you have a team you can count on.
+It often seems that you're on your own, but always remember you have a team you can count on.<br>
-  Avoid: emotional policemen with difficult pasts
-  Your lucky place: a bar inspired by Babylonian culture
+Avoid: emotional policemen with difficult pasts<br> Your lucky place: a bar inspired by Babylonian culture
+<br><br>

-  Client #8/2077, P.C., Capricorn
+Client #8/2077, P.C., Capricorn<br>
 Although you've been riding with nomads for years, you're a corpo at heart.
 You knew that from the moment you stepped into Konpeki Plaza you felt at home there.
 You've had enough of camp life, constantly repairing generators, the sand gritting between your teeth.
-You'd have given up ages ago if you weren't   so damn good at it.
+You'd have given up ages ago if you weren't so damn good at it.<br>
-  Avoid: Raffen Shiv
+Avoid: Raffen Shiv<br>
-  Your lucky place: Konpeki Plaza
+Your lucky place: Konpeki Plaza<br>
 Note: highly susceptible to the Barnum effect
+<br><br>

-  Client #9/2077, K.K., Virgo
+Client #9/2077, K.K., Virgo<br>
 You've been in the city for only a short time, but you already know the what and the how.
 You've already accomplished the toughest part: you have a good team at your back.
-You've just been landing small jobs for now, but you know   you're hungry for something bigger.
+You've just been landing small jobs for now, but you know you're hungry for something bigger.<br>
-  Avoid: getting attached to friendly, talking machines Your lucky place: the music scene
+Avoid: getting attached to friendly, talking machines<br> Your lucky place: the music scene
 </div>

 ## ARCHIVED CONVERSATION: PAUL AND WILL
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">

-  PAUL: pisses me off almost everyone still thinks I'm 2 people
+PAUL: pisses me off almost everyone still thinks I'm 2 people <br>

-  WILL: tho to be fair not even sure why I'm still using this old message thread
+WILL: tho to be fair not even sure why I'm still using this old message thread<br>

-  PAUL: force of habit? guess this is my dear diary now
+PAUL: force of habit? guess this is my dear diary now<br>

-  PAUL: anyway I'm thinking I need nicknames for us
+PAUL: anyway I'm thinking I need nicknames for us<br>
 PAUL: wait, not "us".
-I mean both my bodies
+I mean both my bodies<br>

-  WILL: yeah, gonna need those for all the gonkbrains out there who will short   circ if they have to use 1 name for both of me
+WILL: yeah, gonna need those for all the gonkbrains out there who will short circ if they have to use 1 name for both of me<br>

-  WILL: maybe something about brain hemispheres? left and right?
+WILL: maybe something about brain hemispheres? left and right?<br>

-  PAUL: yeah that's it
+PAUL: yeah that's it<br>

-  PAUL: I'm a genius
+PAUL: I'm a genius<br>

-  WILL: I just need them to sound like real names, so probz something exotic
+WILL: I just need them to sound like real names, so probz something exotic<br>
 WILL: otherwise I can already hear their cringy jokes: "Mr. Right?
-More like   Mr. Wrong!" or "Hey Lefty, your other have is all right!"
+More like Mr. Wrong!" or "Hey Lefty, your other have is all right!"<br>

-  WILL: etc. etc.
+WILL: etc. etc.<br>

-  WILL: -____-
+WILL: -____-<br>

-  PAUL: we can use a random dictionary, translate left and right - maybe   portuguese?
+PAUL: we can use a random dictionary, translate left and right - maybe portuguese?<br>
 PAUL: GAHHHH which fucking we?
 I sound like a schizo!
 I mean ME.
-I will use a   random dictionary.
+I will use a random dictionary.<br>

-  PAUL: Certo and Esquerdo - Right and Left
+PAUL: Certo and Esquerdo - Right and Left<br>

-  PAUL: easy, exotic, and only Brazilians and peeps with integrated translators   will ever catch on
+PAUL: easy, exotic, and only Brazilians and peeps with integrated translators will ever catch on<br>

-  WILL: pretty slick
+WILL: pretty slick<br>
 WILL: not like anyone I know blows their eddies on that foofy non-combat junk anyway
+<br><br>

-  Username PAUL changed to: CERTO
+Username PAUL changed to: CERTO<br>
 Username WILL changed to: ESQUERDO
 </div>

 ## BRAINDANCES - CONCEPTS
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">
 BD of a woman giving birth:
+<br><br>

-  Pro: nobody's done it yet
+Pro: nobody's done it yet<br>
 Con: have to hook up a prenatal Wreath, which is more expensive
+<br><br>
 BD of the most common dreams - compilation:
+<br><br>

-  Pro: it's doable
+Pro: it's doable<br>
 Con: I'll have to consistently scroll the dreams of a dozen/couple dozen people over at least 1y to catch the repeating themes - flying, swimming, falling, going to work/school naked
+<br><br>
 2 BDs scrolled by two actors, neural tracks set up so that it looks like one BD:
+<br><br>

-  Pro: it'd be nova
+Pro: it'd be nova<br>
 Con: tech for it doesn't exist
 </div>

 ## CERTIFICATE
 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">

-  CERTIFICATE OF PARTICIPATION
+CERTIFICATE OF PARTICIPATION<br>
-  Presented to:
+Presented to:<br>
-  VIKTOR VEKTOR
+VIKTOR VEKTOR<br>
-  Second Place
+Second Place<br>
-  Heavyweight Class
+Heavyweight Class<br>
-  4th OPEN FINALS
+4th OPEN FINALS<br>
-  WATSON BOXING GRAND PRIX
+WATSON BOXING GRAND PRIX<br>
-  Harriet Boehner, Organizer
+Harriet Boehner, Organizer<br>
-  Keeshan Roberts, NCBA President
+Keeshan Roberts, NCBA President<br>
 April 3, 2061
 </div>

 # Other